chrisdeuda/exam-lumen-api/README.md

 _It should now import all of the data_

 ## Available endpoints
-`localhost:8000` -  BASE ULR FOR endpoints
+`localhost:8000` -  BASE URL FOR endpoints

 `GET` `/customers`  - List of all customers